xiangyi75/A231_SQIT3073/Assignment1.md

             number += 1
     print("-------------------------------------------------------------------")

-# Del previous calculation in list
+# Function Del previous calculation in list (Need to change to tuple since list is immutable)
 def del_cal():
     global cal
     if not cal: